ddcroft73/ft-migrater_/README.md

 # ft-migrater_

-<b> A simple JSon editor GUI.
+<b> A simple file migration app with GUI.
 Given a directory full of random files,exports the <br>
  files across the computer using instructions set by the user. </b>
        <br><br>
   Basic features as per client requirements: <br><br>